pingcap/docs/tispark-overview.md

 ### Write With JDBC DataSource

 You can also write to TiDB with Spark JDBC.
-You need not TiSpark when you decide to write in this way.
+You don't need TiSpark when you decide to write in this way.

 This is beyond the scope of TiSpark.
 We just give a simple example here, you can get detailed info in [official doc](https://spark.apache.org/docs/latest/sql-data-sources-jdbc.html)